 Click OK when you’re done.

-Kodi will do a quick check to make sure it can reach the URL.
-If you typed everything in correctly, it’ll take you back to the File Manager menu.
+Kodi will quickly check to ensure it can reach the URL.
+If you type everything in correctly, it’ll take you back to the File Manager menu.

-Your new custom file source will appear in the list on the left-hand side.
+Your new custom file source will appear on the left-hand side list.

 Step 3: Install The Oath’s Repository from Zip File

-Next we’re going to install the repository that has the Oath Kodi addon on your device.
+Next, we will install the repository with the Oath Kodi addon on your device.

 Then, click on the Install from Zip File icon.

-As soon as you do, a pop-up message box appears to warn you that any add-ons you install from a zip file will need to be manually updated.
+As soon as you do, a pop-up message box warns you that any addons you install from a zip file will need to be manually updated.

 Click Yes to proceed.

-The next pop-up window shows all of the file locations on this particular device.
+The following pop-up window shows the file locations on this particular device.

-Scroll down until you see the source that you created in the previous section.
+Scroll down until you see the source you created in the previous section.

 Click on it to continue.